sikaeducation/docker-workshop/docker-compose-2/README.md

   backend:
     expose:
       - "443"
+    depends_on:
+      - database
   database:
     expose:
       - "5432"
   frontend:
     port:
       - "8000:443"
+    depends_on:
+      - backend
 ```

-Within your Docker environment, these services will available by their name.
-For example, your front-end should might make API calls to your backend at `https://backend:443`, and your backend might connect to your database at `postgres://database:5432`.
-The front-end will be available on the host at `http://localhost:8000`, and neither your backend nor your database will be directly accessible through the host.
+Services will available by their name on any service that `depends_on` them.
+For example, the app in the `frontend` should might make API calls to your backend at `https://backend:443`, and your backend might connect to your database at `postgres://database:5432`.
+The `frontend` service will be available on the host at `http://localhost:8000`, your database will not be available from the `frontend` container, and neither your backend nor your database will be directly accessible through the host.

 ### Entrypoints and Commands